maymli/15-418-Final-Project/README.md

 The second of these implementations implements the Jones-Plassman algorithm, coloring an independent set of vertices in paralell for each iteration until all nodes are colored.
 This colors the nodes optimally but achieves poor speedup.

 The third of these implementations implements a combination of the two, in which it takes the approach of the first one and resolves conflicts with the Jones-Plassman algorithm.
+The implementation achieves high speedup and near-optimal coloring.

 To run these, instead of the `-seq` flag, run with either the `-openmp`, `-jpop`, or `-half` flags respectively.